 - Virtual Assistant

 This job involves much more than just typing.
-The tasks here vary a lot from organizing events, booking tickets, online research, to social media and beyond.
+The tasks here vary a lot from organizing events, booking tickets, and online research, to social media and beyond.
 However, this is also a very flexible remote job and it doesn’t require you to have a specific education.
 Learn more about becoming a virtual assistant here.

 Is Legit Data Entry Work from Home Worth it?